CeliaLaurent/P1.9_day1/README.md

 - [x] Implement this basic program with support for only f(x) = x as function number 1.

 Write this program in stages (handle command line, fill lists, plot lists) and commit after each step is complete and the program is working this far.

+At this point, the banch `basics` contains the python script implementing these basic functions, it was tested with both python2 and 3 and documentation was included, I can merge it into master.

 ##### polynomial